Gr-Anderson/Project4/README.md

 500 | .3274s | 21.982
 1000 | 1.3088s | 87.928

+##### How did you represent the map as a graph?

+##### Explain which graph representation you used and how you determined the relationship between vertices include the edges and their weights.

+##### What is complexity of your implementation of Dijkstra's Algorithm?

+##### Explain this by describing which data structures you used and how you used them to implement path finding.

+##### How well does your implementation scale?

+##### Explain what effect did N (ie. the size of the map) have on the performance of your dijkstras path finding component in terms of execution time and memory usage?

 This project implements a [Dijkstra's Algorithm] to perform rudimentary path finding on a 2D tile-based map.